Academic Vs. Play Based Programs

-When we use the term academic program or academic curriculum we are describing a program that is primarily focused on teaching children specific pieces of information they believe will help them prepare for school.
+The term academic program or academic curriculum means a program that is primarily focused on teaching children specific pieces of information they believe will help them prepare for school or life.
 Early childhood programs focused on academic learning such as numbers, colors, shapes, and letters often take a very narrow focus.
 Teachers in an academically focused program typically believe it is their role to give knowledge to children.

 Research doesn’t support academically focused early childhood programs.

 The push for early learning of letters and numbers is not based in solid research.
 We believe, and some research is showing, programs focused on academics turn children off of learning.
 Research shows children that ‘don’t like’ a subject do worse than those who like it.
 Early childhood is not the time to force academic learning and turn off children’s curiosity.
 Things parents associate with characteristics of quality such as craft projects, letter charts on the wall, and instruction in colors and numbers are not markers of quality.
 Read more from NAEYC.

 A narrow academic focus does not harness the real thinking abilities of young children, often pushing them away from their natural curiosity and desire to learn.